cern-eos/eos/doc/intro.rst

 Software Versions
 -----------------
-The current production version is called Amber (v0.2.38) and a new production branch Beryll is in preparation (v0.3.X).
+The stable but phaseing-out production version is called **Amber** v0.2.46 and the a new production version called **Beryll** is v0.3.1-24.

 License
 -------